magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 want to sit with a blank mind.
 That’s wrong understanding.

 I’m talking about samādhi that is accompanied by wisdom.
 In fact, the Buddha didn’t wish for a lot of samādhi.
-He didn’t want and He saw samādhi as one component factor of the path. samādhi and are components or ingredients, like ingredients used in cooking.
+He didn’t want *jhāna* and *samāpatti.* He saw samādhi as one component factor of the path.
+Sīla, samādhi and paññā are components or ingredients, like ingredients used in cooking.
 We use spices in cooking to make food tasty.
 The point isn’t the spices themselves, but the food we eat.
 Practising samādhi is the same.
-The Buddha’s teachers, Uddaka and Ālāra, put heavy emphasis on practising the , and attaining various kinds of powers like clairvoyance.
+The Buddha’s teachers, Uddaka and Ālāra, put heavy emphasis on practising the *jhāna*, and attaining various kinds of powers like clairvoyance.
 But if you get that far, it’s hard to undo.
 Some places teach this deep tranquillity, to sit with delight in quietude.
 The meditators then get intoxicated by their samādhi.
 If they have sīla, they get intoxicated by their sīla.
 If they walk the path, they become intoxicated by the path, dazzled by the beauty and wonders they experience, and they don’t reach the real destination.

 The Buddha said that this is a subtle error.
 Still, it’s correct for those on a coarse level.
 But actually what the Buddha wanted was for us